nicolefrumkin/Linux-Command-Line-Shell/README.md

-# HW1Shell
+# Shell

-HW1Shell is a simple Linux shell written in C. It supports basic commands, including:
+Shell is a simple Linux shell written in C. It supports basic commands, including:

 - **Internal commands**: `exit`, `cd`, `jobs`.
 - **External commands**: Runs standard Linux commands using `fork` and `exec`.